AlfredMoore/AlfredMoore.github.io/_pages/about.md

 * Bachelor in Control Engineering
 * Master in Data Science and Machine Learning

-### Seeking for Master reseach opportunities in Robotics or ML and employment of robotics software engineer.
+### <strike>Seeking for Master reseach opportunities in Robotics or ML and employment of robotics software engineer.</strike>

 ### Applying for Ph.D in Robot learning of 2024Fall.